PizzaFire in Fairlawn will fire up oven next week; West Akron Starbucks opens Friday; Blaze on way

 The much discussed Starbucks at 1971 W. Market St. in West Akron will open Friday.

-The shop is replacing the one at 2279 W. Market St., near Sand Run Road.
-This store closed Monday evening.
+The shop -- with a drive-thru (see pic above) is replacing the one at 2279 W. Market St., near Sand Run Road, which closed Monday evening.

-And it’s location also piqued interest.
-It’s in the former China Gourmet, a popular spot that closed late last year after 25 years.
+And its location also piqued interest.
+It’s in the former China Gourmet, a popular spot that closed late last year after a quarter century.

 China Gourmet’s owners Lily and James Lee told me last year that the reason for closing was simple: they wanted to retire.